 The mood leans naturally towards mystery and suspense, and sways from feelings of daydreaming to mundanity to absurdity, madness and back again – a weird and beautiful form of movie entertainment.

 Voyeuges: Episode One premiered in March 2016 and Episode II in April 2017 on Somerville Cable Access Television as part of the annual Boston Hassle 24-hour Telethon & Performance Marathon.
+Episode III was filmed and edited in March 2018 and is set to premiere at the Hassle Telethon this fall.

 Voyeuges: Episode One screened publicly at Boston Arts & Sports Entertainment as part of their group photo exhibition “City Floor” in 2016.

-Both episodes were screened publicly at the Marmion Center for the Arts in May 2017 as part of the Marmion Film Festival in Jamaica Plain, featuring videos and animations by local artists including Kyle Browne, Rene Dongo, Carly Lieberman, Frank Hegyi, and PJ Goodwin.
+Episodes One and II were screened publicly at the Marmion Center for the Arts in May 2017 as part of the Marmion Film Festival in Jamaica Plain, featuring videos and animations by local artists including Kyle Browne, Rene Dongo, Carly Lieberman, Frank Hegyi, and PJ Goodwin.

 From October 10 to December 10, 2017 Voyeuges: Episode II screened daily at Boston University Art Gallery as part of the exhibition Private Screening featuring works by ten New England-based experimental video artists.